grippy/tempest/README.md

 # Pipelines

-Defining pipelines, like the one above, is fairly straight-forward.
+Pipelines first declare the tasks edges to define the topology structure.
+An edge isn't required if the pipeline only has one task.

+For now, edges use the task "name" to define how tasks are linked.

-Assume these tasks and constants are previously defined, here's an example of a pipeline that has multiple edges:
+Assume these tasks and constants are previously defined, here's a pipeline example with multiple edges:

 ```rust
 Pipeline::default()